 Mr. Fazio is the chairman of MARCorp Financial LLC, a private equity firm located in Illinois.
-Mr. Fazio has been a member of the Company's board of directors since May 2017.
+Mr. Fazio served as a member of the Company's board of directors beginning May 2017.
 On May 17, 2017, the Company entered into a securities purchase agreement with MARCorp Signal, LLC, pursuant to which the Company borrowed a total of \$5,000,000 from MARCorp Signal, LLC in consideration for the Series E Convertible Note.
 MARCorp Signal, LLC is a wholly-owned subsidiary of MARCorp Financial LLC.
 In connection with such borrowings, MARCorp Signal, LLC was issued a warrant to purchase 2,614,381 of the Company's common units, which warrant was exercisable at \$4.50 per unit and had a five-year life.
 On November 30, 2017, MARCorp Signal, LLC's Series E Convertible Note was repaid by the Company in full.
 Pursuant to a settlement agreement that the Company entered into with MARCorp Signal, LLC on July 25, 2018, a warrant to purchase an aggregate of 487,864 shares of common stock was issued to MARCorp Signal, LLC, and following the Company's IPO, the exercise price of the warrants issued in connection with the Series E Convertible Note became \$3.00.
-As of March 31, 2019 and December 31, 2018, Mr. Fazio was owed \$0 of principal under convertible promissory notes and owned less than 0.1% of the outstanding shares of the Company's common stock.
+On June 19, 2019, Mr. Fazio notified the Company of his decision to resign from the Company's board of directors effective June 19, 2019.
+Mr. Fazio resigned to focus on managing MARCorp Financial LLC and not due to any disagreement between the Company and Mr. Fazio, or any matter related to the Company's operations, policies or practices.
+As of June 30, 2019 and December 31, 2018, Mr. Fazio was owed \$0 of principal under convertible promissory notes and owned less than 1% of the outstanding shares of the Company's common stock.